 QuickBooks Online’s sales forms (like invoices) may work fine for you.
 Do you know, though, how they can be customized to fit the image of your business?
 Ask us.

 You’ve finally found a buyer for the rental property, land, or business you’ve been trying to sell but the buyer doesn’t have enough cash to pay the full purchase price in a lump sum.
 So you agree to an installment sale.
 The buyer will make a partial payment now and pay you the balance over several years, with interest.
 The deal’s done, now what about your taxes?
+You hire the accounting school in houston tx.

 Pay as You Go